RobFl4/SeleniumWebdriver/README.md

   - gherkin (if more gherkin are offered choose only the newest)
   - cucumber for java
   - <b>Don't</b> install the Substeps plugin
+  - Add as Maven project in case of Non Managed POM.xml file found occurs